rohgoyal/getting-started/toolkit/2a/README.md

 ---

 ### Conclusion
-In this tutorial, you learned how to set the identification mechanism of your API, test changes made to your API, and call your API using the client ID and client secret.
+In this tutorial, you learned how to set the identification mechanism of your API, test changes made to your API, and call your API using the Client ID and Client secret.